mfurquim/udacity-capstone/tex/md/proposal.md

 # Datasets and Inputs

-This project will use the Arvato's dataset provided by the course.
-The Arvato's dataset is a compilation of financial data from their customers.
+The data set used in this project will be the Arvato's data set provided by the course in the Kaggle Competition\cite{arvato_kaggle_competition}, The Arvato's data set is a compilation of financial data from their customers.
-The aim of the project is to predict wheather a person is more likely to be a customer of theirs based on their financial data.
+The customers data set has 369 features (columns) and almost 200000 observations (rows), whereas the Germany data set contains 366 features (columns) almost 900000 observations (rows).
+The additional features from the customers data set are: customer_group, online_purchase, and product_group.
+On listing \ref{lst:add_feat} is a sample of those different features.

+\begin{listing}[htp]
+  \inputminted{python}{code/sample_additional_features.py}
+  \caption{Sample of Additional Features}
+  \label{lst:add_feat}
+\end{listing}

 # Solution Statement

 The model after having done the Principal Component Analysis will have a better performance when training and predicting the possible customers.

 # Evaluation Metrics